-Christmas really can make you ill, leading academic warnsDecember 6th, 2013 in Health /
+Christmas really can make you ill, leading academic warnsDecember 6, 2013 in Medicine & Health / Health

 A breakdown in usual routines, less sleep, more alcohol and immense pressure to be the perfect host can combine to create a very real risk of Christmas making people ill, a University of Birmingham researcher has warned.